-Financial Instruments
+Financial instruments

-The Company's financial instruments, other than derivatives, comprise the loans and advances to Group companies, borrowings, cash and liquid resources, and various items, such as other assets and liabilities that arise directly from its operations.
+The Company's financial instruments, other than derivatives, comprise loans and advances to group companies, borrowings, cash and liquid resources, and various items, such as other assets and liabilities that arise directly from its operations.
 The main purpose of these financial instruments is to raise finance for the Group's operations.

-The Company also enters into derivatives transactions (principally cross currency and interest rate swap contracts).
-The purpose of such transactions is to manage the currency risks and interest rate risks arising from the Company's operations and its sources of finance.
+The Company also enters into derivatives transactions (principally cross currency swaps and interest rate swaps).
+The purpose of such transactions is to manage the currency and interest rate risks arising from the Company's operations and its sources of finance.